TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 4/Isaiah 4.5.md

 ---

-And Jehovah will create over the whole habitation of mount Zion, and over her assemblies, a cloud and smoke by day, and the shining of a flaming fire by night; for over all the glory [shall be spread] a covering.
+Yahweh will create over the whole habitation of Mount Zion, and over her assemblies, a cloud and smoke by day, and the shining of a flaming fire by night; for over all the glory will be a canopy.